datarabbit-ai/bed-occupancy/README.md

     ```
     docker compose up
     ```
     There are two versions of this command: `docker-compose up` and `docker compose up`.
-On Windows you can run both and it will work fine, however on Linux, it is recommended to pick the second version (without the dash).
 The command `docker compose up` forces docker to use `docker_compose_v2` which is just better, more stable and more reliable.
-   2. By running the above command, docker should:
+   1. By running the above command, docker should:
      - launch faker, which will allow you to create a database and/or fill it with data
      - will launch the backend and frontend of the application, allowing the browser to open the application, view data from the database and simulate the other day's hospital occupancy rates
-   3. The whole process could take **even a few minutes**, especially when running for the first time
+   2. The whole process could take **even a few minutes**, especially when running for the first time
 4. If you see in docker logs that frontend container is starting to run, you can [visit the webapp in browser](http://localhost:8501)

 ## Screenshots